DylanMeeus/springboot_jwt_blog/_posts/2016-03-22-an-overview-of-immutable-js.markdown

 ## Aside: Immutable.js at Auth0
 At Auth0 we are always looking at new libraries.
 Immutable.js is no exception.
 Immutable.js has found its way into our [lock-next](https://github.com/auth0/lock-next) and [lock-passwordless](https://github.com/auth0/lock-passwordless) projects.
 Both of these libraries were developed with React.
 Rendering React components can get a [nice boost when using immutable data](https://facebook.github.io/react/docs/advanced-performance.html) due to optimizations available to check for equality: when two objects share the same reference and you are sure the underlying object is immutable, you can be sure the data contained in it hasn't changed.
 As React re-render objects based on whether they have changed, this removes the need for deep value checks.

+> A [similar optimization](http://blog.mgechev.com/2015/03/02/immutability-in-angularjs-immutablejs/) can be implemented in Angular.js applications.

 Do you like React and Immutable.js?
 [Send us your résumé](https://auth0.com/jobs) and point us to cool projects you have developed using these technologies.